seifallahhomrani1/seifallahhomrani1.github.io/_posts/Python/1996-10-31-Manipulating-Strings.md

 layout : post
 title : "Python - Manipulating Strings"
 author : Seif-Allah
-Description : "Introduction to Python  "
+description : "Introduction to Python  "
 category : Python
-header-img : "img/function.png"
+image : "/assets/images/python/python.png"
-tags : [programming language, development, python, introduction]
+toc : true
 ---

 Typing string values in Python code is fairly straightforward: They begin and end with a single quote or double quotes.
 The benifit of using the double quotes is that string can have a single quote character in it.